Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who may need an increased level of liability coverage will pay approximately $500 each year to raise from a minimum limit to the 250/500 level
+- Policyholders who want increased liability limits will pay about $500 each year to raise limits from a minimum limit to higher 250/500 limits

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.